wp-plugins/wunderground/readme.txt

 For previous versions, it is recommended to use a caching plugin (such as WP Super Cache) with this plugin; that way the forecast isn't re-loaded every page load.

 == Changelog ==

+= 2.0 =
+* Rewrote backend to allow collection of data from various weather sources(AccuWeather and Weather Underground Initially)
+* Added themes not tied to any weather service(Humanity)
+* Changed HTML to a list, with CSS to control it. *TODO* Need to make css user editable
+* Backwards compatibility needs tested.

 = 1.2.3 =
 * Fixed bug where Degree Measurement select drop-down would not show saved state as Celsius, even though it was working properly. (thanks <a href="http://www.OwlConcept.com">Robson</a>)